SteveGilham/altcover/README.md

 ### Unit Tests

-The tests in the `Tests.fs` file are ordered in the same dependency order as the code within the AltCover project (the later `Runner` tests aside).
+The tests in the `AltCover.Test` project are ordered in the same dependency order as the code within the AltCover project (the later `Runner` tests aside).
 While working on any given layer, it would make sense to comment out all the tests for later files so as to show what is and isn't being covered by explicit testing, rather than merely being cascaded through.

 ## Thanks to